What is IALA

 Taking into account the needs of mariners, developments in technology and the requirements and constraints of aids to navigation authorities, a number of technical committees have been established bringing together experts from around the world.

-The work of the committees is aimed at developing common best practice standards through publication of IALA Recommendations and Guidelines.
+The work of the committees is aimed at developing common best practices through the publication of IALA Standards, Recommendations, Guidelines and Model courses.

-This work ensures that mariners have aids to navigation which will meet their needs both now and in the future.
+This work ensures that mariners have Marine Aids to Navigation which will meet their needs both now and in the future.
 Thus IALA contributes to a reduction of marine accidents, increased safety of life and property at sea, as well as the protection of the marine environment.

 IALA also encourages cooperation between nations to assist developing nations in establishing aids to navigation networks in accordance with the degree of risk for the waterway concerned.